harryho/blog-hugo/content/blog/debian-ubuntu-fedora-centos-redhat.md

 __*Let's get our hands dirty*__

-* Install VirtualBox on your computer.
-IMO, use VBox is quite handy and save you much effort, even it is free.
+* Install VirtualBox/VMWare on your computer.
+IMO, use VirtualBox is quite handy and save you much effort, even it is free.
 Because in the real environment, you will use remote tool to do your admin task instead of really handling a phyiscal machine.
 And you can try another Liunx OS on VirtualBox.

 * If you lean to commercial product, you can choose VMWare.
 There is free trial option for you.

 # Debian/Ubuntu

-**Brief history**
+### Breif History

 >Ubuntu is one of a number of Linux distributions.
 The source code that makes up the Ubuntu distribution originates from another, much older Linux distribution known as Debian (so called because it was started by two people named Debra and Ian).
 Debian is still a widely respected operating system but came under criticism for infrequent updates and less than user friendly installation and maintenance (though these areas have shown improvement recently).